sprugman/screentime/readme.md

 # ScreenTime
-I'm ready for my close-up, Mr. DeMille.
+"All right, Mr. DeMille, I'm ready for my close-up."

 ## What is this?